mstubna/mountaintrackapps/source/content/index.md

     <div class="small-12 medium-6 columns">
       <h5>How to build interactive data visualizions using d3.js</h5>
       <p>A presentation we gave at the March 2014 Philly Data meetup on creating interactive data visualizations for the web.</p>
-      <p>Topics progressed from basic considerations, design, and development using d3.js, coffeescript, and sass.</p>
+      <p>Topics progressed from basic considerations, design, and development using D3.js, Coffeescript, and SASS.</p>
       <a href="data_viz" class="button small radius">View the talk</a>
     </div>
   </div>